-Born on November 7, 1888, in the city of Tiruchirapalli of Tamil Nadu, Chandrasekhara Venkata Raman’s was the second of the eight children.
+Born on November 7, 1888, in the city of Tiruchirapalli of Tamil Nadu, Chandrasekhara Venkata Raman’s was the second of eight children.
 His father Chandrasekaran Ramanathan Iyer was a teacher of Mathematics and Physics.
 His mother Parvathi Ammal was taught by her husband to read and write.
 At the time of Raman’s birth, the family was financially unstable but when he was four years old, his father became a lecturer which improved their living condition and they moved to Visakhapatnam.
 From a very young age, the education of CV Raman has been exceptional.
-He was interested in reading books and Science as a subject always fascinated the young Raman.
+He was interested in reading books and Science as a subject that always fascinated the young Raman.

 As he grew older, he began reading his father’s books.
 At a very tender age, Raman had understood the importance of reading, he would borrow books on Mathematics and Physics from his friends.
 Throughout his years at college and at university, academic excellence became characteristic to CV Raman.
-Probably the most distinguished scientists of 20th century, C V Raman was selected as the first national professor of India after the independence.
+Probably the most distinguished scientist of the 20th century, C V Raman was selected as the first national professor of India after the independence.
 For his groundbreaking work in the field of physics, he won Nobel Prize in 1930.

 Do you know?
 In 1928, CV Raman was nominated for the Nobel Prize in Physics and became a winner in 1930 but he lost to Owen Richardson

 Childhood and Family